meilisearch/documentation/learn/configuration/settings.md

 ### Example

-By adding the following settings, you will disable typo tolerance for `title` and set the minimum words size for 2 typos to `10` characters.
+Adding the following settings disables typo tolerance for the `title` attribute and sets the minimum word size for 2 typos to `12` characters.

 <CodeSamples id="settings_guide_typo_tolerance_1" />